Runescape Tutorial Island Bot

 I began my Runescape journey in 3rd grade.
-On most days after school, my best friend and I would call while leveling up our skills in free-to-play.
-I would eventually become a member after 2 years, which occurred around the same time EOC and RS3 was being introduced.
+Most days after school, my best friend and I would call while leveling up our skills in free-to-play.
+I would eventually become a member after 2 years, which occurred around the same time EOC and RS3 were being introduced.
 I wasn’t a fan of RS3 — especially with an under leveled character — so I’d end up playing private servers where I PK’d lots of people and participated in clan wars.

-I have never actually botted an account in Runescape for the purpose of training or earning gold.
+I have never actually botted an account in Runescape to train or earn gold.
 The reason I created a bot is because Jagex had a bot problem and players at the time were hyping up the skills you needed as a programmer to create an undetectable bot.
 My classes in high school weren’t that hard, so I’d spend time in class creating one.

-Create a tutorial island bot that takes a created account from any point of the tutorial island to the end (in order to learn how bots work on Runescape).
+Create a tutorial island bot that takes a created account from any point of the tutorial island to the end (to learn how bots work on Runescape).

-Due to the way the Runescape client works, reflection methods must involve minor injection (adding get methods to the source code).
-This means that they aren’t undetectable.
-However, banning bots based on the detection of a modified loader (client) will result in too many false positives.
-Instead, Jagex’s BotWatch uses player heuristics and behavior in order to identify bots.
-Machine learning can be used to identify patterns, which is why common scripts result in quick bans.
+Due to how the Runescape client works, reflection-based bots must involve minor injection.
+This means that these clients aren’t completely undetectable.
+However, banning bots upon the detection of a modified loader (client) will result in too many false positives.
+Instead, Jagex’s BotWatch uses player heuristics and behavior to identify bots.
+Machine learning can be used to identify patterns, which is why popular script usage results in quick bans.

-Bot clients run scripts written in Java which control the mouse and keyboard (using an API).
-The best scripts are designed using a finite-state machine which makes it easy for the developer to account for mistakes or random events.
-The hardest part about developing a script — to me — was the variance in values (that memory addresses held) in between actions (in a state).
-This resulted in a lot of unavoidable conditional checks for NULL (if-statements).
+Bot clients run scripts written in Java that control the mouse and keyboard (using an API).
+The best scripts are designed using a finite-state machine, which makes it easy for the developer to account for mistakes or random events.
+To me, the hardest part about developing a script was the variance in values (that memory addresses held) between actions (in a state).
+This variance resulted in many unavoidable conditional checks for NULL values.

-After around 3 newly created accounts, the bot was finished (video above).
-The user decides where the bot ends up after completion and whether or not it logs out.
-I learned how Runescape bots worked and created one: I never used or sold the script for any other purposes.
+I created 3 new accounts to complete the bot (see the video above).
+The user decides where the bot ends up after completion and whether or not the bot logs out.
+Thanks to this project, I learned how Runescape bots work and created one: I never used or sold the script for any other purposes.